Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ...Maybe there was one *small* advantage to being alone.
 He had total control over the entertainment, and could watch the things he liked that the others would have mocked him for: he had a soft spot for Human cartoons aimed at teenage females.
 They were colorful, inventive, not afraid to get emotional…

-But at the same time, honestly, if he had to choose between watching what he wanted, alone, or watching what *they* wanted while piled up in a warm ball...he’d have chosen the ball.
+But at the same time, honestly, if he had to choose between watching what he wanted, alone, or watching what *they* wanted while piled up in a warm ball... he’d have chosen the ball.

 He was about halfway through episode seven of his cartoon marathon when the first wave of probes made their high-speed dash through the system, blazing bright in both the EM spectrum and in their spacetime distortions.
 He paused the cartoon and watched the sensor data with interest.
 Sure enough, Hell was *busy,* and the Hunters responded in an angry swarm.
 G-spikes rippled across the volume around the planet like a particularly fierce artillery barrage, catching dozens of the probes, and a warning light on Tooko’s instruments turned blue as *Silent But Deadly* detected the presence of a farthrow field.